birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/neo_out_background.md

 Below are some incidence estimates from a few difference sources.

 NE:
+* 'The reported incidence of NE from different studies ranges from about 2.0 to 6.0 per 1000 live births.
+The incidence of HIE ranges from about 1.0 to 8.0, excluding the estimate from Nigeria.
+There are, however, several difficulties in interpreting these figures.
+With the exception of the data from Derby, UK where three retrospective analyses were conducted using similar methods over a 20 year period no two sets of investigators used the same case definition for either NE or HIE.
+Furthermore, only two of the estimates of NE incidence and three of the HIE estimates come from studies which were population-based'.[[Kurinczuk et a.
+2010]](https://doi.org/10.1016/j.earlhumdev.2010.05.010)
 * 1.15 million infants per annum.[[COHESION - Quirke et al. 2013]](https://doi.org/10.1038/s41390-023-02938-y)
 * Affects 2 to 6 per 1000 term births.[[Russ et al. 2021]](https://doi.org/10.1542/neo.22-3-e148), or in 1-3 per 1000 term births[[Hagberg et al. 2016]](https://doi.org/10.1016%2Fj.nbd.2015.09.011)